 They also order a title policy, which will seek to validate that you are the rightful owner of your home and its land, and that you are able to transfer the property free and clear to the next owner.

 While you may have been downsizing and decluttering throughout the staging process, now is the time when things get real.
-We’ll begin planning your moving process to ensure that we are able to complete the move as seamlessly as possible.
+The next home seller step is to begin planning your moving process to ensure that we are able to complete the move as seamlessly as possible.

 I have spent years getting to know local moving companies and other moving specialists, including folks who can help with downsizing and post-retirement transitions.
 I’ll be here for you every step of the way.